duneanalytics/docs/docs/data-tables/index.md

 [Fantom](https://fantom.foundation/) is a layer 1 blockchain offering smart contract functionality.

 It uses a Directed Acyclic Graph, which involves the seamless interaction of nodes in the network to ensure fast and secure transactions.

+#### ZkSync Era

+[zkSync Era](https://zksync.io/) is a Layer 2 scaling solution for Ethereum, developed by [Matter Labs](https://matter-labs.io/), that employs zero-knowledge proofs to facilitate fast and low-cost transactions while still leveraging Ethereum's robust security framework.
+It is distinguished by its implementation of zkRollups technology, which aggregates several off-chain transactions into a single proof.
+This proof is then verified on the Ethereum mainnet, allowing for enhanced scalability without sacrificing decentralization or security.